dataLanced/dataLanced.Github.io/Healthcare_Project.md

 <img src="images/SQL Healthcare Project/query1.png?raw=true"/>

 We use this query to output the histogram.
-Note that we are using `timespent` column as we're trying to determine whether the majority of our patients are spending less than 7 days in the hospital.
+Note that we are using `time_in_hospital` column as we're trying to determine whether the majority of our patients are spending less than 7 days in the hospital.
 Knowing that our patients are spending less than 7 days in the hospital can free up beds faster in the even of overcrowding and also save some money for both us and the patient!
 Let's print our histogram now.

 <img src="images/SQL Healthcare Project/histogram.png?raw=true"/>